syncfusion-content/wpf-docs/wpf/DocIo/141-Working-with-Word-Documents.md

 'Encrypts the Word document with a password.document.EncryptDocument(password)'Opens the encrypted Word document.Dim document As New WordDocument(filename, password)
 {% endhighlight  %}

-> Note: Essential DocIO does not support encryption and decryption techniques of Microsoft Word 2013 format documents in Silverlight platform.
+N> Essential DocIO does not support encryption and decryption techniques of Microsoft Word 2013 format documents in Silverlight platform.